Koha-Community/kohadocs/source/patrons.rst

 |image450|

-The table will show you the following columns:
+The Accounts tab will show you the following columns:

 -  Date: the date the charge/payment was posted